mvolkmann/MyUnixEnv/notes/GoNotes.md

   - runs golint on the package of the `.go` file
   - runs go build on the application
   - runs go vet on all `.go` files in the project
+- can run individual test functions by clicking on the "run test" link that appears above every test function
 - add user setting `"go.inferGopath": true,`
   - "will try to infer the GOPATH from the path of the workspace i.e. the directory opened in vscode.
 It searches upwards in the